yramanna/pcapHelper/README.md

 Designed to help capture packets in VMware vSphere ESXi hosts.
 The script makes use of the pktcap-uw tool that is in-built in ESXi hypervisors.

 The script allows packet captures at the below capture points:
-1. ESXi host VMkernel adapter
+1. ESXi VMkernel adapter
-2. ESXi host hardware adapter
+2. ESXi physical adapter
 3. Virtual machine network adapter
 4. Virtual switch port